 01 of 03

-Try these House Cleaning Tips to Perk Up your Mudroom
+Clean Your House to Perk Up the Mudroom

 First and foremost, make sure that it’s clean.
 It’s not called a ‘mudroom’ for nothing.
 As the name suggests that it’s a place to collect mud so that it does not track to the rest of house, do give it a thorough clean up before the showings.
 In most circumstances, it’s going to be the first place your potential buyers will see, and a dirty entryway not only looks unappealing but can also cause slips and falls.
 Consider keeping a sweeper mop hidden in a nearby closet to freshen up the entry floors before each showing quickly.Continue to 2 of 3 below.